sabarinathem/OnlineDiary/README.md

 # OnlineDiary
-This is a web app.This web app name is Online Diary.This diary can be used to store our day to day activity.
+This is an Online Diary web application.This diary can be used to store our day to day activity.We can improve our life through this diary.